 In the next lines, I will try to explain as understandable as possible, how you will be able to access to the Zoom 5363 and how to change options like the WiFi password or the SSID.

-- First step is to open your preferred browser.
+- The first step is to open your preferred browser.

 - Type the IP address 192.168.0.1